 Even though an electric motor is in storage, you’ll still want to conduct regular maintenance on it to keep it in working condition.
 There are a few different ways you can keep it fresh:

 These storage tips for spare electric motors can be very helpful and work to keep your facility running smoothly.
 Providing regular maintenance and trying to handle all of these tips on your own, however, can be challenging.
+If unfamiliar with best practices for storing your electric motors, it’s best to consult with an expert who can help ensure your equipment remains in good condition while out of use.
 Consulting a professional service will let you find the right information and save you time and energy.

 With the right information on how to store electric motors, you can be confident in knowing your electric motors are always ready to use.
 When you need a new electric motor, you can quickly and efficiently switch to the spare without a hitch.
 Even with these tips, it will help to have a professional service who can help you take care of your electric motors.

 Whether you’re looking to get an old electric motor out of your facility, a new electric motor installed or another motor repaired, IEC can help.
-Contact us today!
+Contact us today for more information about protecting your electric motors!

 Our motor shop is located right in the Central Valley and can complete any job from total welding services to custom modifications.
 To learn more about our services, classes and products, contact us online today.